cosmos/cosmos-sdk/docs/architecture/adr-028-public-key-addresses.md

 ### Account Types

 The Account Types used in various account classes SHOULD be unique for each class.
-Since both public keys and accounts are serialized in the state, we propose to use the protobuf message name string (`proto.MessageName(msg)`).
+Since both public keys and accounts are serialized in the state, we propose to use the protobuf message name string.

 Example: all public key types have a unique protobuf message type similar to: